openequella/openEQUELLA-admin-console-package/README.md

 The command will display the certificate and prompt the user to `Trust this certificate? [no]:`.
 Type `yes` and hit Enter.
 If successful, the response will be:

-`Certificate was added to keystore`.
+    Certificate was added to keystore.

 Now close and reopen the admin-console-package and attempt to log into your openEQUELLA's admin console.
 The error should be gone and login should be successful.